telefonicaid/perseo-fe/documentation/logs.md

 The configuration parameters (in `config.js`) are
 * *delay*:  Number of milliseconds to check DB connection.
 Perseo FE checks DB connectivity periodically, and this configuration parameter is the value of the checking interval in milliseconds
-* *bufferMaxEntries: Number of operations buffered up before giving up on getting a working connection.
+* *bufferMaxEntries*: Number of operations buffered up before giving up on getting a working connection.
 The mongoDb driver when the Database is not connected to a replica set but a standalone server also allow to set
 * *reconnectTries*: Number of of attempts to reconnect when the DB connection fails.
 If the limit is reached, then Perseo FE stops with a Fatal Error.